 The iCAP states the targets of (1) increasing waste diversion to 75 percent by 2020, and (2) developing a long-term Zero Waste campus policy by 2011.
 UIUC is not on track to achieve these targets, several of the iCAP strategies have been ignored, and the campus is not educated on or engaged in waste reduction and recycling.

 Since adopting these targets, UIUC has increased its volumes of waste and landfill, with low rates of recycling commodities (paper, cardboard, plastics, glass, metals, etc.).
-Campus recycling is too narrow (excludes many plastics and glass), with deficient availability of and signage for receptacles.
+Campus recycling is too narrow (excludes many plastics and all glass), with deficient availability of and signage for receptacles.
 Some students on the team observed that their high schools have stronger recycling programs than UIUC, and some members noted that visitors see greater commitments to recycling at other universities.

 Total waste (excluding agricultural and landscaping waste) was higher in each year from 2009 - 2012 than in the iCAP baseline year of 2008.
 Moreover, the amount landfilled was higher in each year from 2009 – 2012 than in 2008, and the amount of commodities recycled was lower in each year from 2010 – 2012 than in 2008 and 2009.